 When out-of-towners ask me how I have managed to stay sane with three kids in Manhattan, my answer is always easy: Central Park.
 It's been our family playground for more than a decade.
-In fact, my son's first steps occurred there, and every day of elementary school in our house has started with a trek across the urban oasis, while our afternoons just don't feel quite right without a stop at the East 110th Street Playground, where my daughter finally conquered the monkey bars.
+My son's first steps were taken there, and every day of elementary school in our house has started with a trek across the urban oasis.
+Our afternoons just don't feel quite right without a stop at the East 110th Street Playground, where my daughter finally conquered the monkey bars.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

 Heckscher Park isn't just my favorite playground in Central Park; it's my favorite in all of NYC.
 If there's one park we always take visitors to, it's this one.
 Beloved by generations of city kids, Heckscher has separate play areas for kids big and little, tons of water features in the hot months (including a stream that seemingly flows from the rocks above!) and even some old-school slides and swings.
 Even when the weather isn't warm enough for water play, there's plenty of sand on the toddler side of the park, and the pyramids make for fun climbing spots.
 Eventually, your kids will find their way to Umpire Rock and beg to climb all the way to the top; consider following them for the sweet bird's-eye view of the playground and the whole southern end of Central Park.

 RELATED: 13 Brain-Boosting Playgrounds in NYC

 2. Ancient Playground